romixlab/qmsgpack/doc/install.rst

    :depth:  4

 qmsgpack is a pure Qt library (Qt4 and Qt5 supported), so you can build it for almost any platform Qt supports.
-Also there are several build options:
+There are two build methods:

  - CMake
  - qmake